baixiaoyanvision/SGM/README.md

 # SGM
-An implementation of SGM algorithm
+the major function of the SGM algorithm
+Each file is the implementation of the corresponding function

 /*This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by